bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Adopting CrossJS style means your javascript can work in any environment without being dependent on any core…</em>github.com</a><a href="https://github.com/cross-js/cross-js" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/ganderzz/on-writing-clean-code-57cm" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ganderzz/on-writing-clean-code-57cm"><strong>Writing Clean Code</strong><br />
 <em>We can all agree that writing clean code is important.
-It makes it easier to work in a team, and even if we’re a single…</em>dev.to</a><a href="https://dev.to/ganderzz/on-writing-clean-code-57cm" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+It makes it easier to work in a team, and even if we're a single…</em>dev.to</a><a href="https://dev.to/ganderzz/on-writing-clean-code-57cm" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/nityeshaga/writing-clean-code-and-the-practice-of-programming-actionable-advice-for-beginners-5f0k" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/nityeshaga/writing-clean-code-and-the-practice-of-programming-actionable-advice-for-beginners-5f0k"><strong>Writing Clean Code and The Practice of Programming: Actionable advice for beginners</strong><br />
 <em>"The purpose of style is to make the code easy to read for yourself and others, and good style is crucial to good…</em>dev.to</a><a href="https://dev.to/nityeshaga/writing-clean-code-and-the-practice-of-programming-actionable-advice-for-beginners-5f0k" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>